Skiing In Utah

 Why Utah’s Snow Is So Good

-It is geography and a little luck.
+It's a matter of geography and a little luck.
 Pacific storms shed moisture over the Sierra and Cascades.
 Then they reload and cool as they cross the Great Basin.

 When those systems slam into the Wasatch, the high terrain squeezes out more snow.
 Cold, dry and powdery snow.